 Connect with Bivouak

 We serendipitously stumbled upon Monsieur Arsène’s founder randomly at a fair and his deep-seated passion for the products he made was not lost on us—he without a doubt inherited a know-how in the excellence of French cosmetics.
 He makes bio-vegan skincare and perfumes for men that are unique, powerful and totally innovative.
-The fragrances are made from 90% natural ingredients, which is rare for the perfume industry.
+The fragrances are made from 90% organic ingredients, which is rare for the perfume industry.
 The brand is also founded upon the basis of an eco-responsible and ethical business model.

 Connect with Monsieur Arsène